albertoarturovergani/CNT-2021/README.md

 ## Instruction to use the material:

-1. make the EBRAINS credentials to access the SpiNNaker server with this link https://spinn-20.cs.man.ac.uk/hub/login
+1. make the EBRAINS credentials to access the SpiNNaker server (https://spinn-20.cs.man.ac.uk/hub/login)
 1. login on the Jupyter Lab interface
 1. clone the repository `<git clone https://github.com/albertoarturovergani/CNS-tutorial-2021>`
-1. Open the directory `SpiNNaker/` and run the [CNS tutorial notebook](CNS_tutorial.ipynb)
+1. Open the directory `SpiNNaker/` and run the [CNS tutorial notebook](SpiNNaker/CNS_tutorial.ipynb)

 ## Content: